 Step 4.
 How to get views for your video?

-- Visit Quora or other Q&A sites – When you find a question that seems like a good fit to your video, answer the person’s question as best you can.
+- Visit Quora and other Q&A sites – When you find a question that seems like a good fit for your video, answer the person’s question as best you can.
 Finally, link to your video at the end of your answer.

 - Link To Your Video In Your Email Signature

-- Embed Your Videos in Blog Posts – write blog post about your video for your site or as a quest post
+- Embed Your Videos in Blog Posts – Write a blog post about your video for your site or as a quest post

-- Use Playlists – connect together your videos on the same topic
+- Use playlists – Connect your videos on the same topic together into one playlist.

 - Optimize Your Channel Page